 Change in Nursing Home Resident's Level of Care or Liability Amount Description of the Exception Documentation Requirements Submission Address This exception occurs when a nursing home claim is initially received within the submission deadline and reimbursed incorrectly due to a change in the member's authorized level of care or To receive consideration, the request must be submitted within 455 days from the DOS and the correct liability amount or level of care must be indicated on the Adjustment/Reconsideration Request form.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050 liability amount.
-The most recent claim number (also known as the ICN) must be indicated on the Adjustment/Reconsideration
+The most recent claim number (also known as the ICN)

-Request form.
+must be indicated on the Adjustment/Reconsideration Request form.
 This number may be the result of a ForwardHealth-initiated adjustment.
-Decision Made by a a Court, Fair Hearing, or the Department of Health Ser vices Description of the Exception Documentation Requirements Submission Address This exception occurs when a decision is made by a court, fair hearing, or the DHS.
+Decision Made by a Description of the Exception a Court, Fair Hearing, or the Department of Health Ser Documentation Requirements vices Submission Address This exception occurs when a decision is made by a court, fair hearing, or the DHS.
 To receive consideration, the request must be submitted within 90 days from the date of the decision of the hearing.
 A complete copy of the notice received from the court, fair hearing, or DHS must be submitted with the request.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

-Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
+Denial Due to Discrepancy Between the Member's Enrollment Information in ForwardHealth interChange and the Member's Actual Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
 To receive consideration, the following documentation must be submitted within 455 days from the DOS: A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation.
 A photocopy of one of the following indicating enrollment on the DOS: White paper BadgerCare Plus EE for pregnant women or children identification card.
 Green paper temporary identification card.
 White paper PE for the FPW identification card.
 The response received through the EVS from a commercial eligibility vendor.
 The transaction log number received through WiCall.
-ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-005
+ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

-ForwardHealth Reconsideration or Recoupment Description of the Exception Documentation Requirements Submission Address This exception occurs when If a subsequent provider submission is required, the ForwardHealth ForwardHealth reconsiders a previously request must be submitted within 90 days from the date of Timely Filing processed claim.
+ForwardHealth Reconsideration or Recoupment Description of the Exception Documentation Requirements Submission Addr Submission Address This exception occurs when If a subsequent provider submission is required, the ForwardHealth ForwardHealth reconsiders a previously request must be submitted within 90 days from the date of Timely Filing processed claim.
 ForwardHealth will the RA message.
 A copy of the RA message that shows Ste 50 initiate an adjustment on a previously paid the ForwardHealth-initiated adjustment must be submitted 6406 Bridge Rd claim. with the request.
 Madison WI 53784-0050

-Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address 1
+Retroactive Enrollment for Persons on General Relief Description of the Exception Documentation Requirements Submission Address